1. How was I selected for jury service? Each year a list of potential jurors is created by combining the names from four lists. These lists are:

 message will inform you whether the court still requires your services as a

-Please Note: In the event of inclement weather, please do not rely on the attendance status web page.
+Please Note: In the event of inclement weather, please do not rely on the attendance status web page or receiving a Text Alert.
 Please call the

 attendance status phone number at the courthouse to which you have been summoned after 5:30 p.m. the night before your jury service date.